 Smartfirstgraders.com has several activities and rhymes to help students memorize the odd and even numbers.

-- And as mathfour.com pointed out with more detail then I’m showing here: ODD has 3 letters, and 3 is odd.
+And as mathfour.com pointed out in more detail then I’m showing here: ODD has 3 letters, and 3 is odd.